Course Descriptions

 Economics, AP[edit]

 2 semesters, social studies elective, Advanced Placement course.
+Switches between Macroeconomics and Microeconomics each year.
+In 2025-26 it will be Microeconomics.

-The purpose of the AP course in macroeconomics is to give students a thorough understanding of the principles of economics that apply to an economic system as a whole.
+Macroeconomics gives students a thorough understanding of the principles of economics that apply to an economic system as a whole.
 The course places particular emphasis on the study of national income and price-level determination, and also develops students’ familiarity with economic performance measures, the financial sector, stabilization policies, economic growth, and international economics.

-Prerequisite: English 10, with Algebra 2 recommended.
+Prerequisite: English 10.
+Algebra 2 is strongly recommended.

 US History[edit]

-2 Semesters.
+2 semesters.

 Previously implemented as a part of the combined English and Social Studies course called “Humanities”, from the 2024 school year the new stand alone US History course will survey US history from early indigenous peoples through current history focusing on the three themes of empire, liberty and faith.